 1. If SIB was discovered at school, with ethical and legal considerations in mind, the school counselor notifies

 2. Consultation and referral: Then with all appropriate people, a referral is made that day to a mental health professional,

 who has extensive experience with students with SIB.
 Depending upon the severity of the wounds, a physician may also be contracted.

 Diagnosis and prognosis are left to trained mental health professionals.
 It helps when determination of the student showing

 signs of non-suicidal self injury or suicidal self injury is shared with the school counselor, so that appropriate care and

 follow up can happen.
 Make sure that the outside professional has written consent from parents or guardians to regularly connect

 with the school counselor.

 3. Collaboration: Team

-school environment.
+and safe school environment.
 Teachers have often significant influence on students who engage in SIB the teacher-student interaction

 patterns should be "monitored".
 It is important that classroom academic and behavioral expectations are set and